 Plants may release subsurface oxygen to the water during the day, but at night those plants take in oxygen, which means your fish may be gasping for air.
 If you have quite a few plants and your waterfall is off--and you experience an algae bloom--you should definitely think about adding some aeration.

-The more fish in your pond, the more oxygen you'll need--which means you'll need more aeration and possible additional filtration to help keep the water clean.
-Unless you have a filter large enough to handle the fish load we recommend keeping one 6- to 8-inch fish per 10 square feet of surface area.
+The more fish in your pond, the more oxygen you'll need--which means you'll need more aeration and possible additional Filtration to help keep the water clean.
+Unless you have a filter large enough to handle the fish load we recommend keeping one 6- to 8-inch fish per 10 sq ft of surface area.

 What Temperature is the Pond Water

 Cooler water holds more oxygen than warm water, if your pond is in full sun and water temperatures are reaching the high 70's to 80's there's a good chance your fish are struggling to get the oxygen they need.
 A partial water change may help relieve the immediate issue but adding surface floating plants, providing other sources of shade and double checking that you have enough circulation will help to ensure it does not remain and continuing issue.

 You must be careful when treating your pond, especially pea green water or planktonic algae during hot summer months.
 Most algaecides work very quickly.
 When the algae die, they begin to decompose immediately, robbing oxygen from your fish.
 If you suspect this is the case a partial water change, 10-20%, may help relieve the stress and get your fish some much needed oxygen quickly.

 Have You Added Aeration?

 If any of these scenarios apply to your pond, we recommend adding the energy-efficient Aeration System.
 They help to circulate the water and add valuable oxygen, providing the best possible environment for your fish.